danielabar/meblog/src/markdown/rails-dependent-destroy.md

 * Update model code prior to Scenario 9 to include comments for dependent option
 * Observation: Many (all?) the dependent options behaviour is only exhibited when calling `destroy/destroy!` on a model instance rather than `delete`.
 This is another difference in addition to invoking callbacks?
 * Information hierarchy?
-* Add Rails Guides sentence describing each option before trying it out.
 * Cleanup Rails console output to only highlight the relevant parts
-* Try to get to "orphaned records" warning as described in guide - what causes this?
 * What about all the other association types - maybe too much for one blog post - do a multi part?
 * Add aside: passing `-h` or `--help` to any generator command, eg: `bin/rails generate model -h` provides a complete guide to that generator.
 For example, wondering what are the valid data types for model attributes
 * Link to companion project: https://github.com/danielabar/learn-associations